 There are a few differences here.
 First, because I’m able to title my todos,

-complete it.
-Conceptually, though, completing each one individually and
+it.
+Conceptually, though, completing each one individually and completing all

-and as I mentioned above, the second scenario now knows nothing about the
+mentioned above, the second scenario now knows nothing about the objects and

-objects and attributes explicitly, instead dealing with concepts: "signing
+attributes explicitly, instead dealing with concepts: “signing in” (not caring

-in" (not caring that a user signs in with an email address), "incomplete
+that a user signs in with an email address), “incomplete todos” (instead of

-todos" (instead of caring about a complete flag on todos), "todos" (instead of
+caring about a complete flag on todos), “todos” (instead of the actual model,

 Notice that the differences here are similar to the changes made to a scenario